bigbearstudios/bbservices-ruby/README.md

 ### In Depth Guide

-TODO

 ### Safe vs Unsafe Execution

-BBServices uses a similar concept to Rails / ActiveRecord with its concept of save vs save! where in that one will always return where as the other will throw an exception which then should be handled.
+BBServices uses a similar concept to Rails / ActiveRecord with its concept of save vs save! where in that one will capture any exceptions and store them where as the other will throw an exception which then should be handled.

-Below are examples of the two concepts at work.

-#### Safe - Using run, run_service

-#### Unsafe - Using run!, run_service!

 ## Contributing